 Welcome to week two of Edutopia's New Teacher Academy blog series!
 I'm excited to be here with you sharing my passion to support and mentor new teachers.
 I hope that you will stay with us as we continue to look at five key topics designed to provide resources for new teachers in five key areas.
-To collaborate in more detail on these and other topics, I invite you to join my weekly New Teacher chat on Twitter, and also to visit my blog Teaching with Soul.
+To collaborate in more detail on these and other topics, I invite you to join New Teacher chat on Twitter.

 Please view this video as I share a few words on lesson planning.

 A lesson plan is a teacher's detailed guide or map.
 It maps the course of instruction for one class, or maybe many if you teach more than one subject.
 It's the "recipe" for the day's exciting learning!

 A daily or weekly lesson plan is developed by a teacher to guide class instruction.
 Details will vary depending on the preference of the teacher and the subject matter being covered.
 Schools or school districts may have guidelines regarding the lesson plan.
 They may even have mandates.

 That being said, there's always a way to make your lesson plan uniquely your own.
 How to prepare the lesson plan will also be important.
 Some teachers enjoy using a good sturdy lesson plan book, some a Word document or spreadsheet, or still others a shared Google Doc.
 Whichever way you choose, the need for a lesson plan is vital.
 It can be even more challenging to write and prepare a lesson plan when you're a new teacher!

 Today's guest contributor is Matt Ray, a fourth-year teacher in New York City with general education and special education experience.
 He is passionate about his craft and is eager to share, collaborate and offer support to new teachers.